rmit-s3740446-Ryan-Cassidy/PIoT-Assignment-2/README.md

 Both applications can be run on different Pi's and communicate.

+Task-C Facial recognition is implemented in both Task-A and Task-B applications.

+Unit Testing is found in the unittests.py file in both folders.
+Make sure to adjust the ip strings to the server ip.

 Trello Board: https://trello.com/b/j2XWnnbK/programming-iot-assignment-2

 **Run below commands in a terminal in MacOS**